langfuse/langfuse-docs/pages/docs/scores/model-based-evals/uptrain.md

-# Evaluate Langfuse LLM Traces with with UpTrain
+# Evaluate Langfuse LLM Traces with UpTrain

 UpTrain's open-source library offers a series of evaluation metrics to assess LLM applications.